ibm-cloud-docs/codeengine/dockerfiletips.md

 # Writing a Dockerfile for {{site.data.keyword.codeengineshort}}
 {: #dockerfile}

-Before you build your code into a container image, learn some of the basics of how a Docker build works within {{site.data.keyword.codeengineshort}}.
+Before you build your code into a container image, learn some of the basics of how a Docker build works within {{site.data.keyword.codeenginefull}}.
 Then, look at some best practices for your Dockerfile to reach these goals.
 {: shortdesc}

 When you create your build configuration, you decide which of the two available strategies to use.